-Warrant and equity related liabilities-The warrant liability consists of Warrants and the Sponsor-Locked up Shares.
-The Warrants consist of Public Warrants and Private Warrants.
+Warrant and equity related liabilities-The warrant liability consists of Warrants and certain shares issued to Novator Capital Sponsor Ltd. ("Sponsor") that are subject to transfer restrictions contingent on the Sponsor-Locked up Shares, price of Class A common stock exceeding certain thresholds (the "Sponsor-Locked-Up Shares").
+The Warrants consist of the Company's publicly traded warrants ("Public Warrants Warrants") and private warrants to acquire shares of Aurora that have been converted into warrants to acquire shares of Class A common stock ("Private Warrants Warrants").
 The Public Warrants trade on the Nasdaq Capital Market under the ticker symbol "BETRW" and as such is considered a Level 1 input from an active market to derive the value.
 The Private Warrants and Sponsor-Locked up Shares, although not publicly traded on an active market, use inputs from the publicly traded Public Warrants and the Company's publicly traded common stock, respectively, and are further calibrated using unobservable inputs representing Level 2 measurements within the fair value hierarchy.